What Are California’s Airbag Warranty Laws?

 - The vehicle must be covered by a manufacturer’s warranty at the time of purchase or lease.

-- The vehicle must have a defect covered by the warranty, which substantially impairs the use, value, or safety.
+- The vehicle must have a defect covered by the warranty that substantially impairs its use, value, or safety.

 - The consumer must have given the manufacturer or authorized dealer a reasonable opportunity to repair the defect, typically through a certain number of attempts.